pintergreg/software-engineering/lectures/00_intro.md

 :::

 ::: notes
+Some people may consider the code as the product.
+In this regard, more lines of code means more product.
+If you write more code you work better, which is not true.
+You should work smarter, not harder.

+As Dijkstra said, lines should considered an expense, which you want to minimize, not maximize.
 More code means more plants in your garden to take care of.
 It requires more resources, but at the same time it also increases complexity.
 :::